Table of Contents

 India-Specific External Scholarships 2026

-A GMAT scholarship for indian students becomes far more powerful when combined with India-specific external funding options.
-These scholarships are designed specifically for Indian applicants and can reduce your total study abroad cost by ₹5 lakh to ₹80 lakh or more.
-Many students overlook these opportunities, but combining school scholarships with external funding is one of the smartest ways to maximize your total financial support.
+A GMAT scholarship for Indian students becomes far more powerful when combined with India-specific external funding options.
+These scholarships are designed specifically for Indian applicants and can provide partial tuition support or repayable financial assistance, depending on the award.
+Many students overlook these opportunities, but combining school scholarships with external funding, where both providers permit it, is one of the smartest ways to maximise your total financial support.

 Top India-Specific Scholarships (Quick Overview)